 In determining the composition of the Board, the Remuneration and Nomination Committee ensures that the Board has an optimal size and mix of skills to facilitate efficient and appropriate decision-making.
-The Board reviewed its board skills matrix during FY2023.
-The objective of the review was to clearly outline the skillset required at Board level to support the Company's ongoing strategy.
-Based on the Board being satisfied with its current skills matrix, the Board is not actively seeking to achieve any change to the skills matrix.
+The Board comprehensively reviewed its board skills matrix during FY2023 and the objective of the review was to clearly outline the skillset required at Board level to support the Company's ongoing strategy.
+The matrix was reassessed again in FY2024 and based on the Board being satisfied with its current skills matrix, the Board is not actively seeking to modify the skills matrix.